 • Consistent bookkeeping habits

-Once your income becomes more complex, professional advice becomes valuable.
-This is especially true if you start working with:
+Once your income becomes more complex, professional advice becomes more valuable.

 • Online coaching clients